lunarseer/chopenko-hillel-django/README.md

 USAGE

-- if exixsts, please remove old project and clone again, or remove db.sqlite3 and migrations
+- if exists, please remove old project and clone again, or remove db.sqlite3 and migrations

 - create and activate virtualenv